lpzun/ijit/README.md

-# iotf: On-The-Fly API
+### IJIT: Interface for Just-In-Time translation

-This API aims to compute images/preimages of a Boolean Program on the fly, instead of converting a Boolean program to a transition system up-front,
-as such a coversion usually induces state space blowup.
+IJIT is an API which helps users to transform their transition-system based algorithms to a version that can operate directly on Boolean Programs.
+Said an API avoids converting a Boolean program to a transition system up front, as up-front conversion usually incurs state space blowup.